Review of “Girls Trip” after watching MWB’s YouTube video cut the film up

 **SPOILER ALERT** Contains a few details that you may not want to view unless you’ve seen the film.

-Long ago in memory as well as historically I recall well meaning National Association of Colored People (NAACP) think tankers thought that because there was no balance in the roles of Afrikan Amerikans portrayed in the television industry it was their civic duty to wipe out the seeming stereotypic images presented by the tv series “Amos and Andy.”
-With not much on tv about us but “Beulah,” which the NAACP first praised the radio show when Hattie McDaniel took over the role from a white male actor, yet lumped it along with “Amos and Andy” when both shows made it to the tiny screen from radio portrayed by white radio actors, denouncing both as portraying negative stereotypical images.
+Long ago, I recall well meaning National Association for the Advancement of Colored People (NAACP) think tankers thought that, because there was no balance in the roles of Afrikan Amerikans portrayed in the television industry, it was their civic duty to wipe out the seeming stereotypic images presented by the tv series “Amos and Andy.”
+There was not much on tv about us during this era except “Beulah,” which the NAACP initially praised Hattie McDaniels tv portrayal taken over from the white male actor on radio.
+They then lumped it together with “Amos and Andy” which was also originally portrayed by white actors on radio, denouncing both as portraying negative stereotypical images.

 I praise the work of well meaning defenders of our Afrikan images, heritage, family values, womanhood, manhood and positive images of our children.
 What the NAACP seemingly got right was to remove what they considered stereotypical images.
 What they got wrong was removing the few images that we had on tv despite the fact that there were actually positively balanced buffoonery as well as hard working characters.
 Take the characters, Amos and Andy who were owners of a cab company in Harlem, one a family man the other dating and a little gullible yet seeking greater opportunities.
 The buffoonery and stereotypical interplay was provided by George “King Fish” Stephen’s attempts to exploit Andy’s gullibility in get-rich-quick schemes thereby creating the situation comedy aspect of the show.
 Amos, the positive character always had to bail out his partner Andy from the schemes of King Fish, the negative character.
 Through the benevolent efforts of the NAACP, for want of positive images, we lost the positive images of two black men business owners and were left with black portrayals of chauffeurs, maids, and elevator operators.